Hamid-Tf/Hamid-Tf/README.md

 ## 👨‍💻 About Me

 I'm a web developer and tech enthusiast from Qom, Iran.
-I focus on building clean, functional, and user-friendly websites while constantly improving my technical skills.
+I focus on creating clean, functional, and user-friendly websites while continuously improving my skills.

-I’m not a full-stack developer yet, but I’m actively learning, practicing, and expanding my knowledge.
-My goal is to write clean code, understand the “why” behind what I build, and keep growing as a developer step by step.
+I'm not a full-stack developer yet, but I'm actively learning and gaining real-world experience.
+My goal is to write clean code, understand the fundamentals deeply, and grow step by step as a developer.

-I enjoy working on both the visual and technical sides of the web, learning modern tools, and turning ideas into practical, simple, and usable solutions.
+I enjoy both the visual and technical sides of the web — from UI layout to backend logic — and I’m always exploring new tools and technologies.

 ---